 Though men’s skin care can be like women’s, there are some notable differences.
 Testosterone, the primary sex hormone in men, has strong effect on stimulating oil production.
 This leads up to men having more oily skin, which has a big impact on how we approach skincare routines.

-James M Shehan, MD FAAD February 27, 2017 Key Points: The best ways to combat the problem of winter dry skin involve minimizing factors that will further irritate the skin and aggressive use of moisturizers.
-First, it is important to limit the length of showers and baths, and avoid using extremely hot water.
-Hot tub and/or swimming pool usage in…
+James M Shehan, MD FAAD February 27, 2017 Key Points: The best ways to combat dry skin in the winter involve aggressive use of moisturizers on your hands, feet, face, and other parts of your body and minimizing factors that will further irritate the skin by removing natural oils from your skin.
+First, it is important to limit the length…